The Survival Guide to avoiding the holiday weight gain without the sacrifice

 Time Together Is The Best Time

-The last two years have been tragically difficult for lots of people across the globe, with countries imposing restrictions and border controls in a bid to keep COVID locked out.
+The last few years have been tragically difficult for lots of people across the globe, with countries imposing restrictions and border controls in a bid to keep COVID locked out.
 Connecting with our beloved family members and closest friends is what makes our hearts full, but so many of us haven’t been able to see our loved ones in person for a long time.

 So embrace the people you do surround yourself with this holiday season, and allow yourself to enjoy the time you spend with them.
 If you do end up over-indulging more than you would have liked, it’s not the be-all and end-all.
 Acknowledge it’s party time, don’t lose sleep over it, forgive yourself, and get back on track in time for the next meal.